foundersandcoders/express-and-testing-workshop/README.md

 * Tape allows you to make assertions and check that things are equal etc. `supertest` will allow you to make requests to your server and expect certain results, and also has some limited assertion/testing functionality.
-* Although `supertest` is new to you there is a whole wide world of frameworks and libraries in javascript (#JSFatigue) and learning to use the docs is probably half of what it means to be a good js developer.

 * The structure of your tests should be as below.
 Note that ```supertest``` is assigned to ```request``` as this is a convention.
   ```js
   const test = require('tape')